microsoft/vscode-docs/docs/java/java-tutorial.md

 ---
 # Build a Java web app in VS Code

-This 5 minutes tutorial shows you how to create a simple Java web app with Visual Studio Code.
+This 5 minutes tutorial shows you how to create a simple Java web application with Visual Studio Code.
 You'll learn how to run and debug it locally, and prepare for running it in the Cloud.

 ## Scenario